 #2: Your innate guidance system is not working properly or you are misusing it

 Perhaps there is ‘unfinished business’ from your past that keeps coming back to haunt you?
-Maybe negative conditioning keeping you stuck?
+Maybe negative conditioning keeps you stuck?

-The thing is that we can all be victims of our histories, all too easily sucked back in to old emotional patterns.
-Gav sees this all the time in his hypnotherapy practice.
+We can all be victims of our histories, all too easily sucked back in to old emotional patterns.
+Hobo Gav sees this all the time in his hypnotherapy practice.

 Or perhaps you are mis-using your imagination (one of your most powerful resources when used correctly).
-The thing is, mis-using the imagination (such as worrying or ruminating) could eventually lead to depression.
+Mis-using the imagination (such as worrying or ruminating) could eventually lead to depression.

 #3: You are suffering from psychological damage e.g. trauma, abuse.

-In effect, untreated psychological damage will keep you stuck, functioning on a basic rudimentary level, nowhere near your full potential.
-The emotional brain runs the show, keeping you either hyped up (looking for danger) or dissociated (as a means to escape reality).
+Untreated psychological damage will keep you stuck in the past.
+Trauma, PTSD, sexual abuse memories, and the like puts the emotional brain in charge, keeping you either hyped up (looking for danger) or dissociated (as a means to escape reality).

-If your environment is suitable enough and you are not suffering psychological damage or misusing your resources there’s every chance you can meet your emotional needs because van life, itself, offers you the chance to learn many new skills and develop your resources to meet these emotional needs.
+If your environment is suitable enough and you are not suffering psychological damage (or misusing your resources) there’s every chance you can meet your emotional needs on the road.

 It’s almost as if your van and your adventures become your teacher lighting the way ahead…